ubirch/ubirch-goclient-chirpstack-connector/README.md

 Besides that, you will also have to modify the configuration file of the uBirch GoClient and **restart it**.

 ## Adding new data backends
-To add a new data backend, a few additions and alterations have to done:
+To add a new data backend, a few additions and alterations have to be done:

 ### [config.py](src/config.py)
-Define variables needed to work with your backend, i.e.: `exampleClientUrl`, `exampleClientPass`
+Define variables, needed to work with your backend, i.e.: `exampleClientUrl`, `exampleClientPass`

 ```python
 # defining variables